IUS-CS/project-ordo_ab_chao/README.md

 # The framework for this website is Django project <h1>
+## Instructions <h2>
+  The link to the instructions for how to use this software: [instructions](https://github.com/IUS-CS/project-ordo_ab_chao/blob/master/doc/How_to_use_documentation/How_to_use.md)
+## Purpose <h2>
+  The purpose of this website is for many reasons:
+  1. Be able to search Ebay's database, based of keywords, and get back past sold items only.
+There's a maximum of 100 items that can be retrieved from Ebay's database.
+Another advantage is that the response content from Ebay goes back up to four months, whereas manually searching on Ebay on goes up to two months in the past.
+  2. Make predictions, based of the keywords entered, using different prediction models.
+The three prediction models have different ways of making predictions.
+The prediction models used were: Artificial Neural Network, Multivariate Linear Regression and an 'Out of Sample' Step forward analysis.
 ## In order to build the project, from scratch, do the following: <h2>
   > "using" means use the command line in the following instructions...
   - download pip (may need "easy-install" to do so, if so download easy-install first to install pip)